As long as I'm here, it doesn't matter where here is.

 It was not a congressional law.

-And therefore, when Josh Ernest shows up yesterday and says, Well, you know, as the Constitutional lawyer who sits in the office, office Oval Office would tell you he would need to read there was nothing constitutional being discussed yesterday.
+And therefore, when Josh Ernest shows up yesterday and says, well, you know, as the constitutional lawyer who sits in the office, office over you, he would need to read, there was nothing constitutional being discussed yesterday.

 This was totally statutory, folks.